bencelengyel/WebstarF1App/WebstarF1App/DECISIONS.md

 ---

+## Decision 9: Data Filtering — Sparse Driver Entries

+**Chosen: Filter out drivers where `nationality == nil`**

+The Ergast API returns two kinds of driver records.
+Full records have `driverId`, `givenName`, `familyName`, `dateOfBirth`, `nationality`, `url`, and optionally `permanentNumber` and `code`.
+Sparse records have *only* `driverId`, `givenName`, and `familyName` — everything else is missing.
+These appear to be reserve/test drivers rather than race participants.

+This was verified by inspecting driver data across multiple seasons (1952, 1968, 1975, 1994, 2004, 2020, 2025).
+In all seasons from 1950 through 2024, every driver has `dateOfBirth`, `nationality`, and `url`.
+Sparse entries only appear in the 2025 season (e.g., Paul Aron, Dino Beganovic, Luke Browning).

+`nationality` was chosen as the filter property because the app's nationality summary feature depends on it — a driver without nationality can't participate in that aggregation.
+The filter serves double duty: cleaning the data *and* protecting a feature.

+The filter lives in a single computed property on the ViewModel (`private var drivers`) so it applies once at the source.
+All downstream computed properties (filtering, nationality counts) work with already-clean data.

+Originally considered a separate "Guest Drivers" section with its own UI treatment.
+Dropped because the distinction added UI complexity without meaningful value to the user — it's trivia, not useful information.

+Alternatives considered:
+- **Separate "Guest Drivers" section:** More complete representation of the data, but adds a Section, a second ForEach, and duplicate filtering logic for marginal user value.
+- **Filter by `racingNumber != nil`:** Would exclude legitimate pre-2014 drivers who raced without permanent numbers.
+Incorrect signal.
+- **Filter by `dateOfBirth != nil`:** Also valid — every real driver in the dataset has a birth date.
+But `nationality` better serves the app's features.

+---

+## Decision 10: Error Message Strategy

+**Chosen: User-friendly messages, not raw error strings**

+`error.localizedDescription` produces messages like "A server with the specified hostname could not be found" — technically accurate but meaningless to a non-technical user.
+Error messages shown to users are written in plain language (e.g., "Couldn't load seasons.
+Check your connection and try again.").
+Technical error details can be logged via `print()` for debugging but are never displayed in the UI.

+No distinction is made between error *types* in the UI (network failure vs. server error vs. bad data).
+The user's only available action in all cases is "retry" or "try again later," so differentiating adds complexity without helping the user do anything differently.

+---

+## Decision 11: Partial vs. Full Screen State Ownership

+**Chosen: ViewState scope matches the async dependency, not the whole screen**

+In SeasonsView and SeasonDriversView, the *entire* screen content depends on the network fetch.
+No data = nothing to show.
+The `switch` on `viewModel.state` replaces the whole view body.

+In DriverProfileView, the driver's info (name, nationality, number, date of birth) is already in hand — passed from the previous screen.
+Only the image is async.
+The `switch` on `viewModel.state` is scoped to *just the image area* of the layout.
+Driver info renders immediately and unconditionally, regardless of image state.

+This means `ViewState<URL>` in the DriverProfileViewModel describes the image lifecycle, not the screen lifecycle.
+The same enum serves a narrower scope.
+The generic type parameter (`URL` vs `[Season]` vs `[Driver]`) already communicates what's being tracked.

+---

+## Decision 12: Reusable UI Components

+**Chosen: Shared `ErrorView` and `LoadingView` components with action injection**

+`ErrorView` takes a `message: String` and `onRetry: () -> Void`.
+The retry closure is provided by the caller, not hardcoded — this allows one component to serve all three screens without knowing what function to call.
+The caller wraps its specific async retry function in a `Task { }` closure to bridge from the synchronous `() -> Void` signature to async ViewModel methods.

+`LoadingView` wraps a `ProgressView` with consistent sizing.
+Both live in `Core/Components/`.

+This pattern — a component that defines the *shape* of an interaction while the caller fills in the *specifics* — is reused across the app (e.g., `.navigationDestination` closures, ForEach with key paths).

+---

 ## API Notes

 ### Base URL & Headers

 - Base URL: `https://api.jolpi.ca/ergast/f1/`
 - All requests must include header: `Content-Type: application/json` (required by spec, even though the API responds with JSON regardless — the spec is testing that we know how to set HTTP headers on requests from code).
+- Note: `URLSession` caches API responses by default using HTTP caching headers.
+This is good for production (faster, more resilient) but can mask network errors during testing.
+To test error states, clear the simulator cache or modify the URL to bypass the cache.

 ### Response Structure